 Toy Story parodies this trope: Buzz Lightyear gets "drunk" at a little girl's tea set.

-The Punisher film has the titular character resort to drinking Wild Turkey Bourbon (TM) straight in his depression after the murder of his entire family.
+The Punisher 2004 has the titular character resort to drinking Wild Turkey Bourbon (TM) straight in his depression after the murder of his entire family.
 The way the bottle was clearly labeled and placed on the table facing the audience smacks of Product Placement.

 Similarly, Harry Osborn in Spider-Man 2 takes up drinking as he grieves over the death of his father in the prior movie.
 Harry's drink of choice is Makers Mark Whiskey.